 - Extract the CSV file.

 You can now open the CSV file and review the log messages, or import the CSV file to another program.
-When you export log messages to a CSV file, the time zone that appears in the file is the local time on the client computer, not UTC time.
+When you export log messages to a CSV file, the time zone that appears in the file is the local time on the client computer.